AlexandreLeFou/Java_OO_exercises/Java_OO_various_exercises/Contact Manager/README.md

-Exercise :
+## Java OO programming exercise:

-This programs develops a basic Contact Manager application responsible for storing and managing all our friends' contact information (name and cellphone number).
+*Description:* This programs develops a basic Contact Manager application responsible for storing and managing all our friends' contact information (name and cellphone number).